RainWindWang/Key4hep_in_Docker_on_Mac/README.md

 * `color-warm-up.sh` colors your terminal inside container (it's already in `warm-up.sh`).
 Simply do `source color-warm-up.sh` after the container is running.
 * `init-vim-color.sh` colors your vim when the container is started.
 To make it work, add the two commented lines into the docker run command in `docker-macos.sh`.

 However, installing the `vim-enhanced` package takes a few minumtes everytime, which is kind of annoying.
-You can as well create a new image with `vim-enhanced` installed:
+You can as well create a new image with `vim-enhanced` installed and terminal color configured:
 * create a docker file locally:
 ```
 mkdir el9-vim